Dana-Farber-AIOS/pathml/ai-digital-pathology-assistant-v3/README.md

 ## Recreate it

-Here you will find all material needed to re-create our [Digital Pathology Assistant](https://chat.openai.com/g/g-L1IbnIIVt-digital-pathology-assistant-v3-0), a custom OpenAI GPT available to all ChatGPT Pro users for research purposes.
-This AI is not intended clinical use.
+[Here](./src) you will find all material needed to re-create our Digital Pathology Assistant, which is a custom OpenAI GPT available to all ChatGPT Pro users for research purposes.

+## Note

+This AI is **NOT** intended for clinical use.